syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/shapes.md

 ![SfImageEditor](ImageEditor_images/path.gif)

-## Bounds

-`Bounds` property allows you to set frame for the newly added shapes(rectangle and circle) and you can position the shapes wherever you want on the image.
-The value of the shapes frame should be in percentage(maximum - 100 & minimum - 0).

-{% highlight C# %}

-  edit.AddShape(ShapeType.Circle, new PenSettings() { Bounds = new Rectangle(20,20,35,35) });

-{% endhighlight %}

-## How to delete a shape or text from the view
+## Deleting a shape or text from view

-You can delete a selected shape or text from the view in two ways:

-* From Toolbar
-* Using Code

-N> You cannot delete Path.

-### From Toolbar

-When a shape is selected, a circular floating button with `Delete` icon will appear above the bottom toolbars.
-Clicking on the button will delete the selected shape from the view.

-### Using Code

-You can delete the selected shape programmatically using the `Delete` method as like in below code snippet:
+You can delete the selected shape by using the `Delete` method as shown in the following code snippet.

 {% tabs %}